 Make Purchasing Decisions

-- Again, home inspections is what normally determine whether the home purchase will go to the next step.
+Again, home inspections are what normally determine whether the home purchase will go to the next step.

 Understand Home Inspections Report

-- By attending home inspections, home buyers will get to know their new home better than if the did not attended.
+By attending home inspections, home buyers will get to know their new home better than if the did not attend.

-- Home buyers may be surprised by how many people pave over a main valve controlling the water supply into their new home!
+- Homebuyers may be surprised by how many people pave over the main valve controlling the water supply into their new home!